HussamHallak/ArchivableWeb/README.md

 *************************************************************************************
 Results based on total visits and pages/visit:
 -------------------------------------------------------------------------------------
-Percentage of Archivable Web Traffic  based on unique visits and pages/visit is:  36.53 % Percentage of Not Archivable Web Traffic  based on unique visits and pages/visit is:  63.47 %
+Percentage of Archivable Web Traffic  based on total visits and pages/visit is:  36.53 % Percentage of Not Archivable Web Traffic  based on total visits and pages/visit is:  63.47 %
 *************************************************************************************

 ```